-While the state operates and maintains State Route 3 traveling through the village, it contracts with Wilna to provide snow plowing and mowing services.
+While the state operates and maintains State Route 3 traveling through the village, it contracts with Wilna to provide snow plowing and the village provides mowing services.
 Resurfacing and paving are provided through by state highway workers as part of the state highway management initiative.

-The town of Wilna will be responsible for all street maintenance and plowing.
+The town of Wilna will be responsible for all street maintenance, plowing, and mowing.